Calgorr/ImageDownloader/README.md

 ### 30 goroutines downloading 100 images
 ![Image Downloading](benchmark/4.png "30 goroutines downloading 100 images")

-2.  **Image Resizing**: After downloading, images are resized as per the specified dimensions or quality requirements.
+2.  **Image Resizing**: After each image that has been downloaded it will be sent to channel and then, the image is resized as per the specified dimensions or quality requirements.

 3.  **Database Insertion**: To efficiently save images onto a PostgreSQL database, a batch insertion strategy is adopted.
 Images are inserted in batches, with a configurable batch size, and a 1-second timer ensures controlled insertion rates, preventing overload and maintaining database responsiveness.